boto/boto/docs/source/cloudsearch_tut.rst

 dictionary response a nice object (ie result.adds, result.deletes) and raise an exception for us if all of our documents weren't actually committed.

-After you have successfully committed some documents to cloudsearch, you must use :py:meth:`clear_sdf
+If you wish to use the same document service connection after a commit, you must use :py:meth:`clear_sdf
-<boto.cloudsearch.document.DocumentServiceConnection.clear_sdf>`, if you wish
+<boto.cloudsearch.document.DocumentServiceConnection.clear_sdf>` to clear its
-to use the same document service connection again so that its internal cache is cleared.
+internal cache.

 Searching Documents
 -------------------